Lance King – ReProgram

 Confused yet?
 Well, buckle up.

-Sonically the band balances quite neatly between clear and raw, giving the complex music fine dose of clarity, while at the same time capturing the feel and sound of a rehearsal space and live perfomance, which is another important aspect of this band.
+Sonically the band balances quite neatly between clear and raw, giving the complex music a fine dose of clarity, while at the same time capturing the feel and sound of a rehearsal space and live performance, which is another important aspect of this band.

-Each of the three songs is 17 minutes and 7 seconds long and the album opener “Body” if bit more withdrawn while “Mind” is bit more in your face, with more hooks and more distinguishable melodies.
+Each of the three songs is 17 minutes and 7 seconds long, and the album opener “Body” if a bit more withdrawn while “Mind” is a bit more in your face, with more hooks and more distinguishable melodies.
 They work well on their own, especially the latter of the two.
-When put together in form of “Medium” it does take some getting used to because no matter how calculated, the result is at times bound to be bit hazy, but fortunately after few spins the “Medium” begins to make considerably more sense.
+When put together in the form of “Medium” it does take some getting used to because no matter how calculated, the result is at times bound to be a bit hazy, but fortunately after a few spins the “Medium” begins to make considerably more sense.

-Mantra have done a very good job creating such complex piece of music, but most significant part of this project is growth and determination of the band.
+Mantra have done a very good job creating such a complex piece of music, but the most significant part of this project is the growth and determination of the band.
 It underlines their courage as well as their potential, which will hopefully keep on surprising and inspiring in years to come.